retokens/Grants-Program/rfps/know-your-real-estate-asset.md

 ***Title Report***

-The position of RETokens is that the simplest, most effective way for an issuer to prove ownership and existence of a RE STO backing property is to property's Title Report ([see](https://www.fortunebuilders.com/what-is-title-report/))
+RETokens believes that the simplest, most effective way for an issuer to prove existence and ownership of an RE STO backing property is to attach to the RE STO the property's Title Report ([see](https://www.fortunebuilders.com/what-is-title-report/))

-A Title Report checks the important boxes related to preventing property fraud, providing practically all the necessary due diligence related to the issues of property existence and ownership:
+A Title Report checks 'all the important boxes' related to preventing property fraud by providing practically all the necessary due diligence related to proving the property existence and issuer ownership:

 * **Legal Description**
 * **Parcel Number**